-Due to curtailment of irrigation operations in two of LCRA's three irrigation divisions, actual savings from these conservation measures is estimated to be 6,200 acre-feet per year at the end of 2013.
+Due to curtailment of irrigation operations in two of LCRA's three irrigation divisions, actual savings from all agricultural conservation measures was estimated to be 6,200 acre-feet per year at the end of 2013.
 However, if curtailment had not been in place, LCRA estimates that savings would be about 9,800 acre-feet per year.
+Savings have not yet been calculated for the 2014 irrigation season in Garwood.